The space environment is so inconvenient for human beings. There is so much that one has to bring along to keep them alive.

 And anybody who's seen 2001 A Space Odyssey knows that a human exposed to vacuum is not going to pop like a balloon.

 If you suddenly find yourself in a vacuum, do NOT try to hold your breath.
 The air pressure trapped in your lungs will cause pulmonary barotrauma (aka all the zillions of tiny alveoli of your lungs will start popping like balloons).
 This means even if you manage to make it into a pressurized area you'll still die since you cannot breath with exploded lungs.
+To be really safe you should yell to help expell your lung pressure.

 In order of lethality the effects are: